 During my campaign, I was an early supporter of putting voting districts on the ballot, and with the recent action by the Idaho Legislature we are expected to begin forming City Council Voting Districts as early as Fall of 2021 - a move that I fully support.
 For now, I am informally assigned by the Mayor to "Area 2" which is Linder to Eagle Road, down to Ustick.
 Please take a look at my blog post on that topic here for a map.

 No matter what neighborhood of Meridian you live in - I am always interested in hearing what is happening in your neighborhood and about your specific area concerns, please do not hesitate to reach out.

 Leverage Technology to Access Local Government: we should continue to use technology to enhance the ability of the public to participate in our local government.

 The growth in Meridian needs to work for us in the long-run, with high quality development patterns limiting sprawl, meeting the needs of residents and businesses, and protecting our quality of life.

-My approach since taking office in January 2020 has been to hold our development community and other stakeholders accountable to meet a higher standard for the City than in previous years.
+My approach since taking office in January 2020 has been to hold our development community and other stakeholders accountable to meet an appropriately high standard for our City.
+I believe we get one chance to make sure these developments stand the test of time.
 I prioritize infill development, putting density in appropriate places, and have a land use philosophy that we should balance the need for housing with the delivery of a high level of city services including fire, police, public works infrastructure, traffic concerns, and school enrollment with our opportunities to grow.